centrica-engineering/nucleus-docs/docs/components/ns-decoration.md

 ## Introduction

-> To add background decoration to components
+> Adds background decoration to components

-Holds the svg decoration and masks that builds the layout decoration for panels.
+Holds the SVG decoration and masks that display the layout decoration for panels.

 ## Usage